chicio/chicio.github.io/_drafts/2018-10-28-clean-code-functions.md

 referencing subsequent TO paragraphs at the next level down.

+#### **Have no side effects**
+This is a consequence of the fact that our function should **do one thing**: our function should not generate side effects when it is executed.
+In particular our functions should not:

+* create temporal coupling with other function by silently modifying states/other properties
+* use output arguments (inout parameters)

 #### **Use descriptive names**
 This feature for "clean function" it is strictly correlated to my previous post [clean code: meaningful names](/2017/09/11/clean-code-meaningful-names.html "clean code meaningful names").
 There's one more thing that it is import to note: the most of the IDE available on the market today let the developer